MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Impact alerts

-This section describes alerts indicating that a malicious actor may be attempting to manipulate, interrupt, or destroy you systems and data in your organization.
+This section describes alerts indicating that a malicious actor might be attempting to manipulate, interrupt, or destroy your systems and data in your organization.

 ### Multiple delete VM activities